 A Grace Period for Banks

-The Governor stated that, owing to these facts, Basel III Guidelines allow the application of capital adequacy ratio over time stages commencing 1/1/2013 and ending 1/1/2019, giving banks a grace period for gradual build-up of the required capital, in both quality and quantity, to avoid any credit shrinkage.
-This takes into consideration that it is difficult for many global banks to comply with the new controls of the ratio during such transitional period.
+The Governor stated that owing to these facts, Basel III Guidelines allow the application of capital adequacy ratio over time stages commencing 1/1/2013 and ending 1/1/2019, giving banks a grace period for gradual build-up of the required capital, in both quality and quantity, to avoid any credit shrinkage.
+This takes into consideration that it is difficult for many global banks to comply with the new controls of the ratio during such a transitional period.

 “As CBK is keenly desirous to apply Basel III set of reforms and the included guidelines, CBK, since the issuance of such set of reforms, has initiated the actions necessary to apply these guidelines, whereby Kuwait will be in the avant-garde of the countries applying the best international banking control standards.”
 Dr. Al-Hashel continued.

-“Kuwait was one of the first countries to apply Basel II, which was welcomed and appreciated by global institutions, and served as a boost to the reputation of the Kuwaiti banking sector at the global level.
+“Kuwait was one of the first countries to apply Basel II, which was welcomed and appreciated by global institutions and served as a boost to the reputation of the Kuwaiti banking sector at the global level.
 This includes the global credit rating agencies, thus reflecting in upgrading the credit rating notches of the Kuwaiti banks.”
 He clarified.

-“In application of Basel III guidelines, a steering committee, chaired by CBK, with two members representing Kuwaiti banks, is formed, and consultants are selected to contribute to drafting Basel III and preparing the quantitative impact study (QIS) to apply capital adequacy instructions, liquidity and leverage ratios, in addition to training the staff of CBK and banks on the mechanism of application of the instructions.”
+“In application of Basel III guidelines, a steering committee, chaired by CBK, with two members representing Kuwaiti banks, is formed, and consultants are selected to contribute to drafting Basel III and preparing the quantitative impact study (QIS) to apply capital adequacy instructions, liquidity, and leverage ratios, in addition to training the staff of CBK and banks on the mechanism of application of the instructions.”
 He stated.

 “In July and August last year, CBK issued draft instructions to conventional and Islamic banks, upon which the QIS was built.”
 He added.

-About CBK Board resolution regarding the application of Basel III Capital Adequacy Ratio, and the stages of application, CBK Governor indicated that in light of the findings of the QIS on Kuwaiti banks, and taking into account the standard application stages as per Basel III guidelines, as well as the global tendency by central banks in other countries regarding the application of the ratio, CBK Board of Directors has adopted an overall capital adequacy ratio with a minimum of 13%.
+About the CBK Board resolution regarding the application of Basel III Capital Adequacy Ratio, and the stages of application, CBK Governor indicated that in light of the findings of the QIS on Kuwaiti banks, and taking into account the standard application stages as per Basel III guidelines, as well as the global tendency by central banks in other countries regarding the application of the ratio, CBK Board of Directors has adopted an overall capital adequacy ratio with a minimum of 13%.
 Such ratio is to be applied over stages: at the outset of 2014, a ratio of 12%, at the outset of 2015, a ratio of 12.5%, and at the outset of 2016, a ratio of 13%.

 “While applying the ratio over stages, CBK also considered that capital adequacy at Kuwaiti banks remain at the ratios that boost their ability to continue their expansionary policy, specifically to meet any expansion in lending, within the framework of financing the country’s economic development projects, whereby they maintain their competitive edge as opposed to other banks.”
 He highlighted.